ccri/cloud-local/ext_install_docs.md

 Minus the changes to the f_kafka branch, this is all documented at the [Github Page](https://github.com/ccri/cloud-local)

 ## Compiling GeoMesa (1.2.0-SNAPSHOT or later) with Java 8

 Very straight forward, though might take awhile to compile (10 minutes probably on the long side).
 I skipped tests for brevity.

-Note: Compiling with Java 8 seems to be a non-issue.
+**Note**: Compiling with Java 8 seems to be a non-issue.
 However, it would appear that many things have been depreceated, which it catches and compiles correctly.
 If a move is made to make 8 the standard, then there might be some work to tidy that up.
 Again, it works just fine for 8 but 9 might break based on depreciated calls.

+**Note**: Almost all of this can be followed in the *very* useful 1.2.x Geomesa Docs (Shoutout to zimmerman, I think?).
+It should all be here but these [docs](http://www.geomesa.org/documentation/test-readthedocs/user/installation_and_configuration.html) are very helpful as well.

+1. Download and build Geomesa 1.2.x

 ```bash
 git clone https://github.com/locationtech/geomesa.git